- Adult Inpatient - 12 months

 Residents care of patients from all socioeconomic, racial, gender, and age groups

-PGY-1 residents are required to rotate through four months on one or a combination of family medicine, internal medicine, or pediatric services.
+PGY-1 residents are required to rotate through four months of family medicine.
 Residents are supervised by faculty from the corresponding department and work with a resident and attending team learning the identification, assessment, diagnosis, management, and continuity care, and further treatment planning for a range of acute and chronic medical conditions.
 The rotations generally occur in each of the general hospitals; Memorial Medical Center and St. John's Hospital, but may involve ambulatory care clinics held at other departmental sites.
 Residents take call duty with the service on which they are rotating.

 PGY-2 residents are required to rotate through two months of inpatient adult neurology while being supervised by faculty from the Department of Neurology and participating in the care of patients with a variety of neurological acuity.
 Residents generally spend one month on the inpatient neurology service at one of the general hospitals; Memorial Medical Center and St. John's Hospital, providing care to a general acute neurologically ill population, and one month on the Neurorehabilitation Service at Memorial Medical Center providing care to patients undergoing post-acute care for neurological conditions such as trauma, stroke, spinal injury or conditions, and neurodegenerative conditions.
 Residents are exposed to a range of conditions that are relevant to psychiatric differential diagnosis and which can form the border zone between psychiatry and neurology.
 Residents on the inpatient neurology service take call duty for the neurology service.
 Residents in neurology and psychiatry participate in a weekly interdisciplinary case conference in which selected cases from both services are discussed by faculty from a variety of perspectives.

-PGY-2 residents rotate through one month on the substance abuse consultation service at Memorial Medical Center where they are trained in the evaluation, recognition, diagnosis, and treatment planning of inpatients with substance abuse, dependence, withdrawal, and substance related disorders on the psychiatric, medical, and surgical services.
+PGY-2 residents rotate through one month on the substance abuse consultation service at Gateway Foundation Alcohol & Drug Treatment Centers where they are trained in the evaluation, recognition, diagnosis, and treatment planning of inpatients with substance abuse, dependence, withdrawal, and substance related disorders on the psychiatric, medical, and surgical services.
 Residents are also trained in motivational interviewing techniques.
-Supervision is provided by chemical dependency counselors who serve as adjunct faculty in the Department of Psychiatry.
+Supervision is provided by SIU MD Faculty and chemical dependency counselors who serve as adjunct faculty in the Department of Psychiatry.

 Adult Inpatient Psychiatry

-The Adult Inpatient Psychiatry rotations take place on the acute psychiatric units of the two general hospitals; Memorial Medical Center and St. John's Hospital, and on the acute unit of a free standing state-operated psychiatric hospital, McFarland Mental Health Center.
-The patient population on all three units varies in ages from 18 and older and includes patients with a wide range of mood, anxiety, psychotic, substance related, personality disorders, behavioral and psychiatric disorders associated with various dementing illnesses, and other mental disorders due to general medical conditions.
+The Adult Inpatient Psychiatry rotations take place on the acute psychiatric units of the two general hospitals; Memorial Medical Center and St. John's Hospital.
+The patient population on both units varies in ages from 18 and older and includes patients with a wide range of mood, anxiety, psychotic, substance related, personality disorders, behavioral and psychiatric disorders associated with various dementing illnesses, and other mental disorders due to general medical conditions.
 Residents gain experience in the evaluation, diagnosis, treatment planning, and medical management of psychiatric and co-morbid medical disorders.
 In addition, residents rotating at the two general hospitals interact often with other medical and surgical services to provide integrated care.
 Residents regularly interact with allied healthcare staff such as nurses, social workers, case managers, and mental health technicians.
-PGY-1 residents will spend eight months on Adult Inpatient Psychiatry rotation, PGY-2 residents will spend two months, and PGY-4 residents will spend an additional month on the Adult Inpatient Psychiatry service in the role of chief inpatient resident, one month ECT/TMS, and one month on McFarland inpatient.
-To enhance the educational and training experience, resident caseloads are capped at six patients for PGY-1, seven patients for PGY-2, and four patients for the PGY-4 Chief Resident who also functions as a junior attending during their Adult Inpatient Psychiatry rotations.
+PGY-1 residents will spend eight months on Adult Inpatient Psychiatry rotation, PGY-2 residents will spend two months, and PGY-4 residents will spend an additional three months on the Adult Inpatient Psychiatry service in the role of chief inpatient resident and one month ECT/TMS.
 Supervision is provided on each rotation by departmental faculty.
 Medical students participate regularly on the inpatient team.

 Child and Adolescent Inpatient Psychiatry